 Pre and Post Training Results Summary Pre and Post Training assessments are conducted to establish levels of achievement of the participants and check for the effectiveness of the training approaches and use learnings to inform future training sessions.
+Below is a summary for Term 3 training.
 I understand why i need to implement TaRL Methodology through my Teaching.